liquidmetal-dev/flintlock/docs/image-creation.md

 | -v/--version    | Specifies the ubuntu version to download.
 Defaults to `bionic`.  |
 | -s/--image-size | Specifies the size of the root fs to create.
 Defaluts to `10G`.  |

-The processed files (i.e. root filesystem, uncompressed kernel, initrd) can be used directly with Firecracker without reignite.
+The processed files (i.e. root filesystem, uncompressed kernel, initrd) can be used directly with Firecracker without flintlock.

 > As an alternative using the download script you can use [debootstrap](https://wiki.debian.org/Debootstrap) by running `sudo debootstrap bionic ./out/images/mount > /dev/null`.
 The commands in the following sections may need to be adapted.